-Halon systems should be checked at least annually and more frequently if recommended by the manufacturer.
+This system should be checked at least annually and more frequently if recommended by the manufacturer.
 CROWNLINE Boats, Inc. recommends an inspection at the beginning of your boating season, and again at mid-season.

-NOTE: See the Halon system manufacturer's manual for more detailed operation, maintenance instructions, and safety precautions.
+NOTE: See the Halon-substitute system manufacturer's manual for more detailed operation, maintenance instructions, and safety precautions.